Do you often find your iPhone struggling to pick up service? Does the “No Service” message appear on your status bar?

 Method 1: Check Your Coverage Area

-This is the most basic step – make sure the area actually has coverage for your network.
+This is the most essential step – make sure the area actually has coverage for your network.
 If it does:

 Method 2: Restart Your Device